Christopher Lillington-Martin

 Esteem indicators

-Peer referee of book proposals for University of Pennsylvania Press and Brill.
+Peer reviewer of book proposals for University of Pennsylvania Press and Brill.

-Peer reviewer of articles for Byzantion and Estudios bizantinos.
+Peer reviewer of articles for Estudios bizantinos and Byzantion.